Francisco Franco: Military command

 Franco personally guided military operations from this time until the end of the war.
 Franco himself was not a strategic genius, but he was very effective at organisation, administration, logistics and diplomacy.
-After the failed assault on Madrid in November 1936, Franco settled on a piecemeal approach to winning the war, rather than bold maneuvering.
+After the failed assault on Madrid in November 1936, Franco settled on a piecemeal approach to winning the war, rather than bold manoeuvring.
 As with his decision to relieve the garrison at Toledo, this approach has been subject of some debate: some of his decisions, such as in June 1938 when he preferred to advance towards Valencia instead of Catalonia, remain particularly controversial from a military strategic viewpoint.
 Valencia, Castellon and Alicante saw the last Republican troops defeated by Franco.

 Although both Germany and Italy provided military support to Franco, the degree of influence of both powers on his direction of the war seems to have been very limited.
 Nevertheless, the Italian troops, despite not always being effective, were present in most of the large operations in large numbers.
 Germany sent insignificant numbers of combat personnel to Spain, but aided the Nationalists with technical instructors and modern matériel; including some 200 tanks and 600 aircraft which helped the Nationalist air force dominate the skies for most of the war.

 Franco's direction of the German and Italian forces was limited, particularly in the direction of the Condor Legion, but he was by default their supreme commander, and they declined to interfere in the politics of the Nationalist zone.
 For reasons of prestige it was decided to continue assisting Franco until the end of the war, and Italian and German troops paraded on the day of the final victory in Madrid.